heroiclabs/nakama-godot-demo/README.md

 1. Start the Nakama server.
 1. Navigate to http://127.0.0.1:7351/ in your web browser.
+   - Run `docker-machine ip` to get the IP if Windows 10 Home and below
 1. Log into the platform.
 The default admin user's login is `admin` and its password is `password`.

 ## Licenses